web2py and Apache mod_proxy and mod_wsgi

 </VirtualHost>

-or you can use mod_wsgi. web2py is wsgi compliant.
-This requires that you use the source version of web2py and you read the mod_wsgi documentation.
+or you can use modwsgi. web2py is wsgi compliant.
+This requires that you use the source version of web2py and you read the modwsgi documentation.